airfranceklm/masherylocal-adapters/src/main/doc/sidecar_io.md

   }
 }
 ```
+> TODO: extract the values for the grant type which Mashery is reporting.
 ### Routing
 Routing information gives the HTTP verb and the URI of the back-end, to which it will be sent.
 This information may
 be interested to the functions that aim optimizing the traffic to the back-ends which are overused.

-A typical business scenario could be that an application is not generating enough conversions while using a back-end that incurs a
+A typical busines scenario could be that an application is not generating enough conversions while using a back-end that incurs a
 very high running costs for AFKLM. sidecars could do several things with this information:
 - implement selective caching for named application keys;
 - override changeRoute information for the specific request, e.g. re-route the client request to the back-end having